ahaborte918/vpn/README.md

 </p>
 <p>

-Create the Virtual Machine on Example 2B by listing "VPN-Test" as the Resource group and listing “FranceVM” as the Virtual machine name.
+Create the Virtual Machine on EXAMPLE 2B by listing "VPN-Test" as the Resource group and listing “FranceVM” as the Virtual machine name.
 Ensure the other items are selected as shown in EXAMPLE 2B & 2C.

 EXAMPLE 2B
 <p>